fetzerms/cryptboot-ssh/README.md

 ## Repository contents
  *  ./client  - Scripts and hooks to be deployed on the client.
  *  ./server  - Scripts to be deployed on the key server
  *  ./scripts - Scripts to automate the setup of clients and servers.
+Needs some rework.
+Currently the manual setup is highly recommended.
  *  README.md - This readme file.
  *  LICENSE - The GPLv2 license.